badsyntax/react-seed/README.md

 ## What you get

-* Compilation of jsx with sourcemaps
-* Compilation of ES6 to ES5
+* Compilation of ES6 with jsx to ES5
-* Compilation of Sass with sourcemaps
-* Jest test framework
+* Jest testing framework
 * Browserify bundling
-* CSS bundling
+* Sass & CSS bundling
-* Asset URL fingerprinting

 ## npm scripts

-You'll need to be on a unixy type system to run the npm scripts.
+_You'll need to be on a unixy type system to run the npm scripts._

 ```
 npm start # Build and start the app in production mode
 npm run start-dev # Build and start the app in dev mode, watch for changes
 ```

-## React with ES6 examples
+## Examples

 ES6 classes: